AabhaJahagirdar/AabhaJahagirdar/README.md

 ## Hi ! 👋 I'm AabhaJ
+I am a student and a tech enthusiast

 <!--
 **AabhaJahagirdar/AabhaJahagirdar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.